 One of the best quotes I’ve ever heard regarding this topic is this: “God never desires for his daughters to be elevated at the expense of his sons, nor for his sons to be elevated at the expense of his daughters.”

 In the midst of our fallen world and the sin that lies within our own hearts, it becomes difficult for us to find the right answer.

-Women and Men Are Fully Equal
+Man and Woman Are Fully Equal

 To suggest there’s any type of superiority of men over women in the creation account is to misunderstand the Hebrew text.